Ryan, Ryan-Douglas, Ryan-Flamingo, Ryan-Standard

 M-1 1926 = 2-3pOhwM; 150hp Hisso A and others; span: 36'0" length: 23'11" v: 130/115/45.
 First Ryan design; ff: 2/14/26.
 Hawley Bowlus, W A Mankey, John NOrthrop, based on Waterhouse Cruzair plans (William Waterhouse).
 M-1s that used a water-cooled Hisso or OX had radiators located in front of the wing spar, but some used the later configuration of a radiator in a chin position under the cowling. $3,750 with Hisso and to $8,100 with 220hp Wright J-5; POP: 16 [81, 203, 1161, 1609, 1778, 2068/2069, 2070/2073, 2532, 3252, 4281, 4327, x].
 First plane for Pacific Air Transport (PAT), which became United Air Lines.

 Spars were very heavy in the first wings but that was fixed by Douglas engineers Art Mankey and Jack Northrop working on their off-days at the San Diego factory.
-History has recorded the original spars as a box design but Ryan Airlines Co engineering drawings show a slab or plank spar which would have been much heavier than either a box or built-up I-beam spar, as used in all Ryan Airlines monoplanes after the first few "M" models.
-Once the M-1 wing spar design was revised to the new I-beam, the basic structure of the series remained the same with only minor changes even through the initial production of the B-1 Brougham. ( Ty Sundstrom 11/20/08)
+History has recorded the original spars as a box design but Ryan Airlines Co engineering drawings show a slab or plank spar which would have been a much heavier than either a box or built up I-beam spar, as used in all Ryan Airlines monoplanes after the first few "M" models.
+Once the M-1 design was revised, the basic structure of the series remained the same with only minor changes even through the initial production of the B-1 Brougham. ( Ty Sundstrom 10/29/08)

 Ryan M-2 as passenger ship (Ty Sundstrom coll)